 Developing more personally and socially aware future leaders, Youth International also hopes to take small steps toward bridging the gap between people of different nations and making the world a better, more peaceful place.

-Since 1997, Youth International has provided many people with the most exciting, fulfilling and educational experience of their life.
-It is a unique way to explore some of the world, open your mind, and challenge who you think you are or might be.
-It sets you up to gain a first-hand understanding of a variety of different cultures and communities, and to give back to them.
+Since 1997, Youth International has provided many people with the most exciting, fulfilling, and educational experience of their life.
+Our gap year opportunities provide a unique way for you to explore some of the world, open your mind, and challenge who you think you are or might be.
+The program sets you up to gain a first-hand understanding of a variety of different cultures and communities, and to give back to them.

 Reaching Beyond Your Comfort Zone

 Youth International members must be prepared to endure the hardships of traveling in the developing world, and also embrace the uncertainty of stepping outside of their physical, psychological, and emotional comfort zone.